IMPORTANT – When doing any electrical work at home, ensure that you cut power to the fixture via your panel.

 There are several tools that you should have if you’re doing any electrical work at home.

-- Caution: Outlets may be connected to two different circuits of your home’s electrical wiring system – test both outlets prior to proceeding with any electrical work.
+- Caution: Outlets may be connected to two different circuits of your home’s electrical wiring system – test both outlet connections prior to proceeding with any electrical work.

 - Outlets and switches must have proper cover plates that are in good condition to protect you and your family.